Effect-TS/platform/docs/platform/index.ts.md

 ## From "@effect/platform/WorkerError"

-Re-exports all named exports from the "@effect/platform/WorkerError" module as "WorkerError".
+Re-exports all named exports from the "@effect/platform/WorkerError" module as `WorkerError`.

 **Signature**